-Wi-Fi modules are available in quite a large number of designs so as to meet the different requirements of the market.
-One of the most important selection criteria are the interfaces, which often depend on the type of the main processor used, the required data speeds, the form factor, and the permissible dissipation rate.
-In recent years, PCIe, USB, and the SPI and UART serial interfaces have become the widely accepted choices for Wi-Fi modules.
-The latter is often preferably used for IoT (Internet of Things) applications, since these do not require high data speeds (mostly not more than a few hundred kbps) but are all the more demanding in terms of low dissipation rates and small size.
+Wi-Fi radio modules are offered in a large number of different versions.
+One of the most important selection criteria are the interfaces, which often depend on the type of the application processor, the required data speeds, the form factor, and the power dissipation.
+In recent years, PCIe, USB, SDIO as well as SPI and UART have become the widely accepted choices for Wi-Fi radio modules.
+The latter ones are often preferably used for IoT (Internet of Things) applications, because these do not require high data speeds (mostly not more than a few kbps) but provide low power dissipation and small form factor size.

 COMPEX can look back at 10 years of cooperation with Qualcomm Atheros, and specializes exclusively in the latter's Wi-Fi modules.
 COMPEX is thus an official ADC (authorized design centre) of Qualcomm Atheros and, in addition to innovative reference designs, also offers its customers the corresponding hardware and software development support.

 WISTRON NeWeb Corporation (WNC), established in 1996, is a product design and manufacturing company that provides high-quality ODM services for wireless communication and module solutions as well.
 WNC has comprehensive capabilities in RF antenna design, software design, hardware design, mechanical design, system integration, user interface development, product testing & certification, and manufacturing.
 The product portfolio ranges from USB modules, stand alone mini cards, Mini PCI & PCIe modules up to combo modules for WiFi and Bluetooth.